contentstack/contentstack-google-amp-example/README.md

 ## Tutorial

-We have created an in-depth tutorial on the demonstrating how you can create a Contentstack AMP powered express app.
-Below are some screenhots
+We have created an in-depth tutorial on demonstrating how you can create a Contentstack AMP powered express app.
+Below are some screenshots

 ![deskyop view blogs](https://user-images.githubusercontent.com/29656920/84242252-3385d980-ab1e-11ea-82f3-0567822c540c.png)